 Some years before, EPA professionals had voted against joining a union when other EPA Headquarters workers organized American Federation of Government Employees Local 3331.
 Though we weren’t part of Local 3331’s bargaining unit, many of us professionals with family or other links to organized labor had joined that union anyway.
 Many of the professional workers who led the drive to create the professional’s union came out of Local 3331’s ranks as members or officers.

 With which national union, if any, we should affiliate was an important question.
 We planned to be a union with both traditional and non-traditional aims.
 We wanted freedom to pursue goals that were outside the traditional labor union scope – professional ethics and professional development, encouraging sound science for EPA policy decisions, etc. We also would be competing with defense-related programs for federal resources, so we were strongly attracted to the National Treasury Employees Union, which did not represent Defense Department employees.
 But NTEU was highly centralized, and we thought our need for autonomy would clash with that union’s method of operation.
 Nor did we want to be the “little brother” to an already existing union at EPA Headquarters, AFGE Local 3331.
-After considering our options, we decided that the National Federation of Federal Employees would provide the freedom we desired and that we could live within a national union that included Defense employees.
+After considering our options, we decided that the National Federation of Federal Employees would provide the freedom of action we desired and that we could live within a national union that included Defense employees.

 In 1983, Local 2050 of the National Federation of Federal Employees was chartered as the professionals’ union at EPA Headquarters.
 In 1984 we petitioned for a representational election, and by a 90 percent majority Local 2050 was elected by the professional bargaining unit members to be their exclusive representative.
 (Our switch to affiliation with NTEU is covered below.)
 It wasn’t long before the first test of our commitment to EPA’s mission came along.
 It involved asbestos.